Accelerynt-Security/Zscaler-add-Domains-to-URL-Category/README.md

 ![Zscaler_Integration_Account_1](Images/Zscaler_Integration_Account_1.png)

-Select the subscription and resource group that this playbook will be deployed to and a name for the integration account, such as "**AS-Zscaler-Integration**".
+Select the subscription and resource group that this playbook will be deployed to and a name for the integration account, such as "**Zscaler-add-Domains-to-URL-Category**".
 Review the region and select a pricing tier, then click "**Review + create**".

 ![Zscaler_Integration_Account_2](Images/Zscaler_Integration_Account_2.png)